 Office of Student and Employee Accessibility Services (SEAS)

 SEAS provides extensive support for students, staff, faculty and visitors with physical, psychological and learning disabilities.
 SEAS has provided advice during extensive improvements to our existing buildings, as well as construction of new buildings to enhance handicapped accessibility.
 Handicapped-accessible transportation between all campus facilities is coordinated by SEAS, which provides a shuttle service.

 Brown Leadership Alliance

-The Leadership Alliance Summer Research Early Identification Program provides mentoring and promotes summer research for underrepresented students in the life and physical sciences, social sciences, engineering, computer science and applied mathematics.
-Fifteen of the MPP trainers also act as faculty mentors for the Leadership Alliance.
-In fact, a large percentage of students from the Leadership Alliance summer program apply to the Brown graduate programs, including the MPP program.
+Since 1993, Brown has belonged to a consortium of more than 30 schools that support a Leadership Alliance.
+The Leadership Alliance Summer Research Early Identification Program provides mentoring and promotes summer research for underrepresented students in the life and physical sciences, social sciences, engineering, computer science, and applied mathematics.
+A large percentage of students from the Leadership Alliance summer program apply to the Brown graduate school, including to the MPP program.

 Visit the Leadership Alliance

 Society for the Advancement of Hispanics, Chicanos and Native Americans in Science (SACNAS), Brown Chapter

 The Brown Chapter of SACNAS was started by an MPP graduate student, Teresa Ramirez (graduated 05/14).
 This society is a community of scientists dedicated to fostering the success of students from underrepresented groups at Brown.

 Brown Center for Students of Color